Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Louisiana Tech Stats and Trends

-- This season, the Bulldogs are winless against the spread when entering a game as a favorite of 6.5 points or more (in three chances).
+- The Bulldogs have been favored by 6.5 points or more three times this season and have not covered the spread in any of them.

-- Louisiana Tech's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).
+- Louisiana Tech's games this year have hit the over six times in nine opportunities (66.7%).

-- The Bulldogs average 27.1 points per game, comparable to the 29.0 per contest the 49ers surrender.
+- The Bulldogs average 27.1 points per game, comparable to the 29.0 per outing the 49ers give up.

-- When Louisiana Tech puts up more than 29.0 points, it is 2-2 against the spread and 1-3 overall.
+- Louisiana Tech is 2-2 against the spread and 1-3 overall this season when the team notches more than 29.0 points.

-- In games that Louisiana Tech totals over 449.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- When Louisiana Tech picks up more than 449.9 yards, the team is 2-0 against the spread and 0-2 overall.

-- The Bulldogs have turned the ball over 14 times this season, three more turnovers than the 49ers have forced (11).
+- The Bulldogs have turned the ball over three more times (14 total) than the 49ers have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.